jeronimomaths/jeronimomaths.github.io/research.md

 title: "Research"
 ---

-In this [Case study](https://www.maths.ox.ac.uk/node/74266) I wrote a text about my research aimed at a large mathematical audience.
+In this [Case study](https://www.maths.ox.ac.uk/node/74266) I wrote about my research aimed at a large mathematical audience.

 # Preprints